98mcdermottr-design/Markov_Chain_Football/README.md

-# Markov_Chain_Football
+# Markov Chains Applied in Sports Analytics
-Series of Markov Chains in Python to analyse football matches.
+A series of Python scripts demonstrating Markov chain models applied to football matches.

 ---